 Humanity has made such incredible progress in science and technology, that many people now think that the explicit, evidence-based knowledge that the hard sciences seek is the only kind of knowledge that can be trusted and pursued systematically.
-If this had been true, it would have posed a serious problem for humanity, because this kind of objective knowledge is unfit for the study of far too many things that are central to our existence as human beings.
-Fortunately, as we discussed in the Preface and in the Introduction, there actually are other ways of knowing that can be developed in a systematic and rigorous manner.
+This is tragical, because this kind of objective knowledge is unfit for the study of far too many things that are central to our existence as human beings.
+Fortunately, as we hinted at in the Preface and in several chapters of the Introduction, there actually are other ways of knowing that can be developed in a systematic and rigorous manner.
 While the West has focused during the last few hundred years with stunning succes on objective knowledge of the outer, physical side of reality, the Indian civilisation has concentrated for millennia on the inner, spiritual side, and it has found ways to study this inner domain with the same rigour and mental rectitude that science has applied to the outer world.

 Bringing the two knowledge systems together is however more complicated than it may look at first sight.
-The core of the problem is that the Indian knowledge system is wider, more complex, and in certain respects more sophisticated than that of mainstream science.
-As a consequence, incorporating it as a small niche within the wider framework of existing science is not possible without losing its essence.
-It is true that certain techniques that have their origin in the Indian tradition, like mindfulness and hathayoga work even when we use them in a "decontextualised" manner and when we study them with the methods of mainstream science.
-Without the deeper understanding of the knowledge systems on which they are based, it is, however, still like assessing the marble of Michelangelo's statues: it is alright, but it misses the point.
-The real treasures hidden within the Indian knowledge systems will become visible only when we study them on their own terms.
-The crux of that is understanding their view of the basic nature of reality, of ourselves as human beings, and of the best way to make knowledge in the inner, psychological domain dynamic and reliable.
-Doing so is not easy, as it is essentially different from the view on which our global civilisation is based, but once we get it, there is no reason psychology should not become as effective and quickly progressive as our knowledge in the physical domain already is.
-But before we have a look at the far future and the more lofty ranges of the Indian system, we need to do some basic groundwork, and for that we will start with four well-known types of knowledge we all use in our ordinary lives.
+The core of the problem is that the study of the inner domain requires not only different methods of enquiry, but also different types of knowledge and a different understanding of the basic structure of reality as a whole.
+Since the Indian knowledge system is wider, more complex, and in certain respects more sophisticated than that of mainstream science, incorporating it as a small niche within the existing framework of science is not possible without missing out on what may well be the most important contribution the Indian tradition can make to science: its more complex and sophisticated, consciousness-centred understanding of reality and, with that, its understanding of knowledge itself.
+It is true that certain techniques that have their origin in the Indian tradition, like mindfulness and hathayoga, have been found to be beneficial in fields like counselling and self-help even when used in a "decontextualised" manner, but without the deeper understanding of the knowledge systems on which they are based, it is rather like getting exited about the tools Michelangelo used for making his statues: it is alright, but it misses the point.
+The real treasures hidden within the Indian knowledge systems will become visible only when we study them in the context of their own understanding of the basic nature of reality and of ourselves as human beings.
+Only then can we understand how they saw the inner, psychological domain and how they managed to make their knowledge of it so effective and reliable.
+Doing so is not easy, as it requires a very different attitude towards life, work, and self, than the one which academics have learned and are habituated to, but as I mentioned earlier, the stakes are high.
+Humanity has become far too powerful for its own good and we are in urgent need of a better understanding of ourselves.
+As I hope to show, the Indian tradition has developed an actually small but powerful set of in itself pretty simple ideas about reality and knowledge that together have the potential of making psychology as logically coherent, effective and quickly progressive as the physical sciences already are.
+But before we have a look at them, we first need to do some basic groundwork, and for this we will start with four well-known types of knowledge we all use in our ordinary lives.

 In one of the chapters of The Life Divine, Sri Aurobindo lists four types of knowledge of which at least the early beginnings are part of our ordinary waking consciousness (LD, pp. 524–532).Sri Aurobindo lists these different knowledge types, in harmony with the Vedic tradition, from the inside out: he starts with the knowledge of the Self, and ends with the knowledge of the outside world.

-In us humans, knowledge by identity is, however, almost entirely covered up by the other three types of knowledge, and especially by the last.
+In us, humans, knowledge by identity tends to be covered up, almost entirely, by the other three types of knowledge.
 As we will see in the next chapter, this is the reason that the Indian tradition recommends silencing these other types of knowledge not only as the best way to find our own inner happiness back, but also as the best way to develop wisdom and a type of knowledge that is intrinsically true.

 In psychology this third type is known as introspection.
 Psychology cannot do very well without it as it is the simplest way to find out what is going on inside one's mind, but, as the early "introspectionists" found out, it is notoriously difficult to make reliable.
-Classical behaviourism tried for many years to avoid it entirely, but at present psychology is making an extensive use of self-reports that are based on introspection by the subjects being studied.
 We will see in the next chapter how the Indian tradition tackles the difficulties inherent in introspection and we will discuss there the two main methods it uses to enhance introspection’s reliability.
 As I hope to show, these Indian methods are not only logically impeccable, but also effective and indispensable if we want to take psychology forward.

-The four types of knowledge as they occur in us can be put together into a table as follows:
+The four types of knowledge as they occur in the ordinary waking state can be put together into a table as follows:

 1. Knowledge by identity